-First – don’t forget our meetup on 27 July at Smalls.
-Get more info here.
-And also don’t forget that both Greg AND Ed will be speaking at Bombyx on 26 July.
-Get more info here.
+First - don’t forget our meetup on 27 July at Smalls. .
+And also don’t forget that both Greg AND Ed will be speaking at Bombyx on 26 July. .
+Okay, on this episode Greg interviews Khun Saba, a disabled rights activist in Bangkok.
+It’s a topic...

 Okay, on this episode Greg interviews Khun Saba, a disabled rights activist in Bangkok.
 It’s a topic near and dear to the Bangkok Podcast, because we want everyone to enjoy Bangkok, which is very hard to do if you don’t have full mobility.